The Lakeside Chautauqua Community

 All are welcome to attend the Lakeside Women’s Club’s 1:30 p.m.
 Tuesday programs at Green Gables.
 Programs are led by Claudia Haskins.

-June 17: “Indoor Garden Party” at Green Gables.
+June 17: “Indoor Garden Party” and “Getting to Know You” activity at Green Gables.

 June 24: The non-profit, educational group “Women in History” of Cleveland will present a portrayal of Ruth Bader Ginsburg, former Associate Justice of the Supreme Court of the United States.

-July 1: Ottawa National Wildlife Refuge speaker will share the refuge’s mission since 1961: to protect wetlands, grasslands and forests that provide habitat for a diversity of threatened and endangered animals and birds — right here in our backyard.
+July 1: Ottawa National Wildlife Refuge’s Rebecca Lewis will present “Swamps, Birds and Stories You Won’t Forget.”
+The refuge’s mission since 1961 is to protect wetlands, grasslands and forests that provide habitat for a diversity of threatened and endangered animals and birds — right here in our backyard.

-July 8: Rustin Levenson, art conservationist and author of Seeing Through Paintings will be the featured speaker.
+July 8: Rustin Levenson, art conservationist and author of Seeing Through Paintings will present “Jackson Pollock, Conservation and Scientific Investigation.”

-July 15: Peach grower Brad Schwan, owner of Schwan Orchards, will share the story of how Catawba Island became the “gold standard” source for American peaches — and how and why this has changed.
+July 15: Peach grower Brad Schwan, owner of Schwan Orchards, will share the “History of Ottawa County Peaches” — how Catawba Island became the “gold standard” source for American peaches — and how and why this has changed.

-July 22: The Janet Jennings Memorial Scholarships will be awarded, followed by LPOA president and accomplished quilter, MaryAnn Kelmer, who will demonstrate safe ways to display quilts on cottage porches and lawns.
+July 22: The Janet Jennings Memorial Scholarships will be awarded, followed by LPOA president and accomplished quilter, MaryAnn Kelmer, present “Let It All Hang Out” – a demonstration of safe ways to display quilts on cottage porches and lawns.

-July 29: Dr. Steve Allerding will share his experiences working on the remote Havasupai Indian Reservation on the floor of the Grand Canyon.
+July 29: Dr. Steve Allerding present “Treating the People of the Bluegreen Waters” about his experiences working on the remote Havasupai Indian Reservation on the floor of the Grand Canyon.

 Aug.
 5: Martha Reid, Lakesider and professional weaver, will speak about her experience weaving with the Navajo Nation in New Mexico.